wp-plugins/wp-greet/readme.txt

 == translations ==

-   wp-greet comes with english and german translations only, at the moment. if you would like to add a new translation, just take the file wp-greet.pot (in the wp-greet main directory) copy it to
+   wp-greet comes with english and german translations. if you would like to add a new translation, just take the file wp-greet.pot (in the wp-greet main directory) copy it to
    <iso-code>.po and edit it to add your translations (e.g. with poedit).

-== history ==
-2008-04-06 v0.9	   Initial release

-2008-04-14 v1.0	   added captcha support, removed dependency to
-	   	   phpmailer package

-2008-10-04 v1.1	   integrate ngg without patching it (thanks to Alex Rabe
-	   	   for adding the needed filter hooks), add gallery selection to admin dialog, add form page selector to admin dialog, fixed quote handling in textarea, disable captcha parameter during installation, extended css to be more flexible with different themes

-2008-11-30 v1.2	   fixed some typos, added smiley support, added remote ip
-	   	   adress to log information, added automatic sender an receiver name, disable options deletion during plugin deactivation (seems people like it more having a bit trash in their tables, instead of setting up the plugin every time ;-) ), added fields for sender and receiver name

-2009-01-03 v1.3	   add support for Math-Comment-Spam-Protection-Plugin,
-	   	   add paging for logfile, fix bug with ngg >v0.99 and thickbox effect

-2009-02-08 v1.4	   fixed missing semicolon in phpmailer-conf.php, added
-	   	   none option to disable spam protection, fixed bug with quotes in mail-header and mail-footer, added option to control the mailtransfer method (smtp or php-mail), fixed Spamlabel was showed, even when no captcha support was selected

-2009-06-06 v1.5	   clean up code to avoid warnings in wordpress debug mode,
-	   	   add stamp function to add a stamp to greetingcards, readme.txt validated, added screenshots to package,
-		   added icon for wordpress menu entry, added parameter to set width of stamp
+   Meanwhile a swedish, french, italians and vietnames translation was kindly build by other users.
+See Changelog for credits.

+== Changelog ==

+= v2.4 (2011-11-05) =
+* added partial vietnamese translation, thanks to Diana
+* fix allow gallery and form on onepage
+* added option to use/display the data from ngg in img tag
+* added option to allow sending to multiple recipients
+* added option to allow sending cards in the future (using jquery datepicker, thanks folks, great job)
+* added option to allow sending a confirmation to the sender when the card is fetched
+* fixed incompatibility with wordpress mu in register_activation and deactivation
+* add support for captcha >=V2.08

+= v2.3 (2010-12-01) =
+* added swedish translation (thanks to Helene)
+* fixed confirmation mail method link generation (get_permalink problem)
+* fixed gallery link geneartion when not using permalinks
+* cc to sender now works even if you are using the "link variant"

+= v2.2 (2010-10-01) =
+* changed link generation to use wordpress default method
+* added french translation (thanks to Patrick)
+* update plugin to use new MathCommentSpamPlugin interface

+= v2.1 (2009-12-05) =
+* fixed problem with apostrophs in greetcard subject
+* fixed problem with some permalinks settings
+* added italian translation (thanks to Daniele)

+= v2.0 (2009-11-21) =
+* fixed process for fetching online without confirmation
+* fixed invalid xhtml in alt attribut during card fetch
+* fixed quote escaping when going back to greet form
+* fixed stamped image condition in conjunction with send image inline
+* fixed invalid xhtml in alt attribut on logging dialog
+* added note when stamp image is not found
+* fixed default value for stamp image
+* fixed re-show of greet form while confirmation
+* fixed admin dialog for control read-only status for stamp input field
+* fixed onlinecard plausi to be only validated if fetch cards online is active
+* fixed empty img width attribute when width parameter is empty (resulted in invalid XHTML)
+* fixed confirmation-link expiration if number of hours is 0 (= never expires)
+* fixed missing translation to german in security dialog
+* added some tooltips to admin dialog

+= v1.9 (2009-11-03) =
+* fixed XHTML errors in formdialog when using stamps
+* added mandatory field selection feature

+= v1.8 (2009-10-12) =
+* fixed some XHTML errors in admin dialog
+* fixed timestamp incompatibility between mysql < v4.1 and mysql >= v4.1
+* added admin dialog checkings carddays > fetch online days

+= v1.7 (2009-10-11) =
+* fixed some minor xhtml errors
+* added new admin dialog security
+* added feature to use an email for sender address verification
+* added terms of usage feature
+* added automatic deletion of log and card entries and parameters
+* added feature to fetch the card online instead of sending it via mail

+= v1.6 (2009-08-15) =
+* changed debug function name to avoid collision
+* check for checkdnsrr function to exist before using it
+* extend email address validation to be more correct (e.g. accept .co.uk addresses)
+* switched readme.txt to new changelog format

+= v1.5 (2009-06-06) =
+* clean up code to avoid warnings in wordpress debug mode
+* add stamp function to add a stamp to greetingcards
+* readme.txt validated
+* added screenshots to package
+* added icon for wordpress menu entry
+* added parameter to set width of stamp

+= v1.4 (2009-02-08) =
+* fixed missing semicolon in phpmailer-conf.php
+* added none option to disable spam protection
+* fixed bug with quotes in mail-header and mail-footer
+* added option to control the mailtransfer method (smtp or php-mail)
+* fixed Spamlabel was showed, even when no captcha support was selected

+= v1.3 (2009-01-03) =
+* add support for Math-Comment-Spam-Protection-Plugin
+* add paging for logfile
+* fix bug with ngg >v0.99 and thickbox effect

+= v1.2 (2008-11-30) =
+* fixed some typos
+* added smiley support
+* added remote ip adress to log information
+* added automatic sender an receiver name
+* disable options deletion during plugin deactivation (seems people like it more having a bit trash in their tables, instead of setting up the plugin every time ;-) )
+* added fields for sender and receiver name

+= v1.1 (2008-10-04) =
+* integrate ngg without patching it (thanks to Alex Rabe for adding the needed filter hooks)
+* add gallery selection to admin dialog
+* add form page selector to admin dialog
+* fixed quote handling in textarea
+* disable captcha parameter during installation
+* extended css to be more flexible with different themes

+= v1.0 (2008-04-14) =
+* added captcha support
+* removed dependency to phpmailer package

+= v0.9 (2008-04-06) =
+* Initial release